Human infants are also born immature and must go through a period of development in proximity to their mothers outside of the womb.

 It is from this secure base that exploration of her world can happen.

 This baby looks so peaceful and content sleeping in her lambswool nest that mimics the containment of the womb.
-Mothers can create and imitate that comfortable and secure environment by wrapping their babies with a baby wrap or a piece of cloth.
+Mothers can create and imitate that comfortable and secure environment by wrapping their babies with a baby wrap or simple piece of cloth

 The wrapping together of baby and mother mimics the safety, security and pressure of the womb.